Abdulrahman-Alkhalaileh/elevatus-react-task/README.md

 - **Extra work:** I have added a custom theme and provided the dark theme to the project, and connected it to local storage so the behavior of the user will be saved.

+- **Extra work:** I have added Loading Skeletons and circular progress to enhance user experience.

 ## Important notes to mention:

 - because the project scale is small, I didn't have to use state management tools (ex: `Redux`), the local states was more than enough.

 - I have Added extra functionality which is the dark theme, and for that I have used the theme feature provided by MUI, and I had to use context for that so I can apply the theme on the whole project.

+- I have added loading skeletons as an extra to enhance user experience.

 - I have made all the components to be reusable and you will notice that I'm modifying the props of the MUI elements outside of the component (In the parent component).